netspective-labs/sql-aide/lib/flow/README.md

   - [ ] Can have a built-in scheduler via `croner` or similar
   - [ ] Can be executed via a _sensor_, like a file watcher or S3 watcher check an API regularly, etc..
+- [ ] The flow engine can manage secrets outside of the flow instances so that sensitive values and data are not seen by all developers; allow the secrets to managed in a type-safe way using Zod schemas

+### Task-based Engine

+- [x] Task-based Flow Engine treats each function property in a class as a workflow step.
+This is similar to how Apache Airflow works.

+### Asset-based Engine Status

+- [ ] Asset-based Flow Engine treats each function property in a class as an asset preparation function.
+This is similar to how Dagster works.

 ## Flow Class Status